Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

 The Thouless time is usually understood as the longest physically relevant relaxation time in the system.
 Its notion was initially introduced in the context of Anderson localization in non-interacting models as a time scale at which a particle reaches the boundary of the system~\cite{Edwards72, Thouless74}.
 The 3D Anderson model analysis shows that the Thouless time, extracted from the SFF, follows the expected scalings.
 Consistently with the presence of diffusion in the delocalized phase of the 3D Anderson model,~\cite{Sierant20thouless, Suntajs21} find a diffusive scaling $t_{\rm Th} \propto L^2$ below the critical disorder strength\footnote{In contrast, a sub-diffusive scaling of $t_{Th}$ is found in the delocalized phase of Anderson model on random regular graphs~\cite{Colmenarez22SubdiffusiveRRG}.}.
 This scaling is slower than the scaling of $t_H$, which in the 3D Anderson model scales as $t_H \propto L^3$.
 At the critical point, however, it was found~\cite{Sierant20thouless, Suntajs21} that $t_{\rm Th}\propto t_H \propto L^3$, and hence the scale invariance (i.e., independence of $L$) of the ratio $t_H/t_{\rm Th}$ represents an adequate criterion for the detection of the critical point.
-In the localized phase, the SFF of the 3D Anderson model tends, with increasing $L$, to the SFF for Poisson level statistics, $K_{PS}(\tau) = 1$, and hence the notion of $t_{\rm Th}$ extracted from the SFF becomes less meaningful.
+In the localized phase, the SFF of the 3D Anderson model tends, with increasing $L$, to the SFF for Poisson level statistics, $K_{PS}(\tau) = 1$\footnote{For Poisson level statistics,~$K_{PS}(\tau) = 1$ at sufficiently large $\tau$, see~\cite{Prakash21SFF} for a detailed study of $K_{PS}(\tau)$ at arbitrary $\tau$.}, and hence the notion of $t_{\rm Th}$ extracted from the SFF becomes less meaningful.

 A natural goal is then to extend this framework to interacting systems, in which $t_H$ increases exponentially with $L$.
 Does this imply that $t_{\rm Th}$ should also scale exponentially with $L$ close to the transition? \cite{Suntajs22} showed evidence that this is indeed the case in the quantum sun model, which is similar to the model in Eq.~\eqref{eq:Havalanche}.
 Specifically, it was shown that in the ergodic phase when the short-range spectral statistics complies with the RMT predictions, $t_{\rm Th}$ increases exponentially with $L$ (however, with a smaller rate than $t_H$).
 At the critical point, the ratio $t_H/t_{\rm Th}$ then becomes scale invariant, suggesting that this criterion to detect the critical point is useful also for interacting systems.